Notice of Program Change

 Introducing World Missions

-An overview of biblical, theological, and historical foundations for missions, this volume also considers personal and practical issues involved in becoming a missionary, the process of getting to the mission field, and contemporary challenges for mission workers.
+An overview of biblical, theological, and historical foundations for missions, this volume also considers personal and practical issues involved in becoming a missionary and contemporary challenges for mission workers.

 Recent Mission, Ministry, and Leadership News1 2 3 4 5 6 7 8 9 10 11 12 13 14 15 > >>